Koszul duality for operadic categories: Modular and odd modular operads

 Its local order at its single vertex is determined by a permutation $\lambda$ of $\{\rada 1 {k\+4}\}$.
 Its automorphism group equals the semidirect product $\Sigma_2 \semidirect ( \Sigma_2 \times \Sigma_2) $.
 We leave the similar detailed analysis of the remaining graphs with two internal edges as an exercise.

 Our next task will be to describe free operads over $\ggGrc$ using formula~(\ref{dnes_bude_vedro_b}).
-As the first step towards this goal we describe isomorphism classes of labelled towers $(\ell,\bfT) \in \tlTw^2(X)$ for the directed graph
+As the first step towards this goal we describe isomorphism classes of labeled towers $(\ell,\bfT) \in \tlTw^2(X)$ for the ordered graph

 i.e.\ for the graph in~\eqref{pozitri_do_Srni} with $\lambda$ the identity.
 As observed in Example~\ref{pisu_druhy_den_v_Srni}, it suffices to consider diagrams~(\ref{vecer_ustrice}) in which all maps in the upper triangle are \qb{s}.
-Since the graphs $X, T'$ and $T''$ in that triangle have one vertex only, all $\ell', \ell''$ and $\sigma_1$ belong to~${\tt \Delta}\Gr$, therefore they are the identities by \cite[Corollary~2.4]{part1}.
+Since the graphs $X, T'$ and $T''$ in that triangle have one vertex only, all $\ell', \ell''$ and $\sigma_1$ belong to~$\OGr$, therefore they are the identities by \cite[Corollary~2.6]{part1}.
 Isomorphism classes in $\tlTw^2(X)$ are thus represented by maps

 modulo the equivalence that identifies $\tau'$ with $\tau''$ if and only if there exists an isomorphism $\sigma$ such that $\tau'' = \sigma \kompozice \tau'$.
 Notice that a map as in~(\ref{dnes_na_Breznik}) is automatically elementary, and that all elementary maps from $X$ decreasing the grade by $1$ are of this form.
-Now define the `canonical'~maps
+Now define the ``canonical''~maps

 by postulating that $p_1$ (resp.~$p_2$) contracts the loop $\{{k\+1},{k\+2}\}$ (resp.~$\{{k\+3},{k\+4}\})$ leaving the other loop unaffected.
 In other words, the injection $\psi_1$ (resp.~$\psi_2$) of half-edges defining $p_1$ (resp.~$p_2$) is the order-preserving injection